 Not a lot of people know that many years before I became a doctor, I was a patient first.

-It was a month after my high school graduation and the euphoria of getting accepted into UP College of Medicine’s INTARMED program had not yet subsided.
-I spent whole days wondering about, dreaming of, and planning the next seven years that would lead to the fulfillment of a lifelong dream.
+It was a month after my high school graduation and the euphoria of getting accepted to the UP College of Medicine had not yet subsided.
+I spent whole days wondering about, dreaming of, and planning the next seven years of my life.
 I was excited to meet new friends who would come from all over the country.
-For sure, they must be just as I excited as I had been to dress in white, hold a scalpel, and learn how to use a stethoscope.
+For sure, they must be just as excited as I was to dress in white, hold a scalpel, and learn how to use a stethoscope.

 I knew what the letters stood for.

 It was the very first picture of my lungs I could recall getting.
 If I had had any previous x-rays, I would have been too young to remember.

 Instead of telling my parents, my instinct as soon as I got home had been to look for more information in our trusty twenty-volume, royal-blue-and-white New American Encyclopedia.
 I pulled out volume 19 (Topeka to Walter) and scanned its contents.
 Text and images merged to a blur.
 I could not turn the pages fast enough to assuage the anxiety that was welling inside.

 Finally, I found the entry I was looking for—

 Etiology.
 Symptoms.
 Signs.
 Treatment.
 I could not comprehend how I had contracted the disease.
 Weighing only 110 pounds, I was thin, but I had always been underweight.
 If I had lost a few pounds in the last couple of months, it could have easily been from Fridays and Saturdays spent in the field during citizen army training.
 I had neither fever nor cough, and I could not recall ever coughing up phlegm with blood in it.
 Could there have been a mix-up in the hospital, which then led to me being given the wrong x-ray result?